Key takeaways

 Make your balance transfer within 120 days

-If you want to take advantage of your Wells Fargo balance transfer card’s 0 percent introductory APR rate, you’ll need to make your balance transfer within the first 120 days of opening your account.
+If you want to take advantage of your Wells Fargo balance transfer card’s introductory APR rate, you’ll typically need to make your balance transfer within the first 120 days of opening your account.

 Have a plan to pay off your transferred balance

-Completing a balance transfer is only the first step in getting rid of old credit card debt.
-You also need to pay off your entire transferred balance — ideally before your 0 percent introductory APR period ends.
-With that in mind, you’ll want to make a plan.
+Completing a balance transfer is only the first step in getting rid of credit card debt.
+You also need to pay off your entire transferred balance — ideally before your introductory APR period ends.
+With that in mind, you’ll want to make a plan to consolidate debt.

 What to know after completing a balance transfer with Wells Fargo

-There are a few other things you should know about a Wells Fargo credit card balance transfers, such as:
+There are a few other things you should know about Wells Fargo credit card balance transfers:

-• The balance transfer process is usually easy to initiate.
-It only takes a few steps to request a balance transfer with Wells Fargo.
+• The process is easy to initiate.
+It takes only a few steps to request a balance transfer with Wells Fargo.

-• Remember: Balance transfers take time.
-A Wells Fargo transfer may take up to 14 days to be completed.
+• Balance transfers take time.
+A Wells Fargo transfer may take up to 14 days to complete.

-• While you are waiting for your balance transfer to complete, you need to continue making payments on your old credit cards.
+• You must make payments on your old cards until complete.
 Missing credit card payments during the balance transfer process could hurt your credit score.

-• You may still owe money on your old credit cards even after your balance transfer has been completed.
+• You may still owe money on your old card after the transfer is complete.
 This may happen if only part of your balance was approved for transfer or if residual interest is billed after your balance is transferred.
-Read your credit card statements carefully, and make sure you pay off any balances or final interest charges.
+Carefully read your credit card statements, and make sure to pay off any balances or final interest charges.

 How to check the status of your Wells Fargo balance transfer

-To check your Wells Fargo balance transfer status, log in to your Wells Fargo account and view your current balance to see if it includes the money you transferred from another credit card.
+Log in to your Wells Fargo account to check your balance transfer status.
+You can view your current balance to see if it includes the money you transferred from another credit card.
 If it does, then your balance transfer is complete.

 Best Wells Fargo balance transfer credit cards for 2023